prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 </Frame>
 ```

-In the above code, we've wrapped our `Container` components with `<Element />` with the `canvas` prop, thus making the component droppable and it's immediate children, draggable.
+In the above code, we've wrapped our `Container` components with `<Element />` with the `canvas` prop, thus making the component droppable and its immediate children, draggable.

 Once you've applied these changes and refresh the page, you will notice that absolutely nothing has changed - and that's a good thing!